SchneemannDavid/regression_project/README.md

 #### 1. Does a higher number of bedrooms increase home value?

-- Ho = More bedrooms translates to <= home value
-- Ha = More bedrooms translates to > home value

 #### 2. Does a higher number of bathrooms increase home value?

-- Ho = More bathrooms translates to <= home value
-- Ha = More bathrooms translates to > home value

 #### 3. Do more garage spaces increase home value?

-- Ho = More garage spaces translates to <= home value
-- Ha = More garage spaces translates to > home value

 #### 4. Does county location affect home value?

-- Ho = Population Means of the Home Values for Orange county, LA County, and Ventura County are all equal
-- Ha = Population Means of the Home Values for Orange county, LA County, and Ventura County are NOT all equal

 #### 5. Does a higher square footage increase home value?

-- Ho = More sq_ft translates to <= home value
-- Ha = More sq_ft translates to > home value